acucciniello/acucciniello.com/_posts/2017-07-06-How-I-Raised-My-Income-by-75%-by-Taking-a-Year-Off.md

 One thing that helped me greatly here, was doing mock interviews.
 From the mock interviews I was able to get feedback on how I was presenting myself.

 Now knowing how I was showing up in my interviews.
-I had to put myself in the perspective of the eployer.
+I had to put myself in the perspective of the employer.
 What were they looking for?
 What did they want to hear?
 This led me to write stories for each part of my resume that made sure I was coming off in a certain light.
 I wrote out these stories and talk practiced my delivery over and over again.

 ### Marketing & Leveraging the Power of the Internet

 The internet is so powerful!
 You can create things for others to use in minutes.
 Blogging and contributing to open source are awesome.
-But without being able to market it so others can see it regularuly then you will get no attention for the projects you worked hard on.
+But without being able to market it so others can see it regularly then you will get no attention for the projects you worked hard on.
 Getting this marketing down will help others see your work and connect you to opportunities that way.

 ### Hustle & Persistence

 You need to be able to do this over the long haul.
 Once you commit to something do not give up ever.
 Realize that the reason why you are not there yet is because you are not ready for it.
 There are things you are missing that failure is trying to teach you.
-You need to be open to recieving these lessons from failure.
+You need to be open to receiving these lessons from failure.
 Once you learn from it, act on it and you will be at least one step closer if not more.

 ## Conclusion

 There it is, my job search.
 It inspired me to work harder than I have every worked before, absorb so much information, be extremely resourceful, and turned out everything worked out in my favor.
 I had interviews at 31 places that led to one awesome opportunity.
 Never give up.

-I hop you take these key takeways and learn from them (it could save you plenty of time rather than finding out the hard way.)
+I hop you take these key takeaways and learn from them (it could save you plenty of time rather than finding out the hard way.)

 Thank you for reading!
 It would help me greatly if could take two seconds and share this on social media!